cwesterhold/liquidsoft_components/README.md

     - Dialog body text for connectivity errors

  ## Documentation
+   - You can find a complete set of documentation
    - Check out the example project on our github site
         -  https://github.com/cwesterhold/liquidsoft_components